Native Integration Guide

 </array>

-Add Near Field Communication tag to the project capability.
-This is required if application will use Passport scan feature.
+Add the Near Field Communication Tag Reading capability to your project.
+This is required if your application will use the passport scan feature.

-The setup of the application to include the BlockID SDK is now complete.
-The project can now be compiled to check for any errors.
+The setup of a new (or existing) application to include the BlockID SDK is now complete.
+You can now compile the project to verify that there are no build errors.

-Encryption of data takes longer while the app runs in Debug mode.
-It is recommended (but not mandatory) to change the application scheme to Release before running the application
+Data encryption may take longer when running the app in Debug mode.
+It is recommended (but not mandatory) to switch the application scheme to Release mode before running the app for better performance during encryption.

 Initial SDK Setup

-The information must be set using the following sequence only and MUST NOT be changed
+The information must be set in the following sequence only and MUST NOT be changed.

 Step 1: Set License Key

-The license key must be called each time the application is launched.
-Internally, the SDK checks if:
+The license key must be set each time the application is launched.

-• The application is authorized to use the given license key
+- the application is authorized to use the provided license key

 BlockIDSDK.sharedInstance.setLicenseKey(key: "<your_license_key>")